ivanvorobei/SPIndicator/README.md

 # SPIndicator

 Floating indicator, mimicrate to indicator which appear when silent mode turn on / off.
-Support large texts.
+Availalbe 2 animated presets: `done` & `error`.
+Will add more in future.
+Also support custom images, you can see how use it in documentation.

 If you need alert from Apple music, use library [SPAlert](https://github.com/ivanvorobei/SPAlert).

 If you like the project, don't forget to `put star ★` and follow me on GitHub: